xenowing/gloat/README.md

 Note that this list isn't necessarily exhaustive, but should help me keep track of different things I'm exploring:

-- [x] Texture mapping (will likely only support POT textures up to 128x128)
+- [x] Texture mapping (will likely only support POT textures up to 128x128, maybe less to reduce texture cache bandwidth)
 - [ ] Perspective-correct s, t coords
 - [x] Blending (lots of modes missing, flesh this out!)
 - [ ] Proper top/left fill rule to tie-break sample coverage for polygons that share edges